 One of my favourite teaching moments to date is a fantastic English biology collaboration I did with Ms Pamela Zipper.
-We were both teaching the same grade 9 kids and came up with a collaborative Designer PBL.
+We were both teaching the same grade 9 kids and came up with a collaborative Designer Babies PBL.

 The idea was that the students would learn about DNA and apply their knowledge to a real life situation, while also developing their reading and analytical skills through a science fiction novel study of the book, Double Helix by Nancy Werlin.
 Of course, this they were also working on their soft skills like collaboration, critical thinking and communication.

 The students learned these skills by acting the role of genetic counselors.
 They had a case study of a family with a genetic disorder and they had to research this disorder in order to create a presentation where they would educate the “family” (teacher/actors who graciously agreed to this project) about the disorder and explain the probability of their offspring inheriting the disorder.
 While they were researching the disorder, Double Helix served as an example of how a family dealt with Huntington’s Disease and shed light on the ethical and psychological repercussions of genetic engineering.
-This became especially important when the students had to write a final blog post regarding their opinion on genetic engineering and what factors need to be considered in creating one’s opinion.
+This became especially important when the students had to write a final blog post regarding their opinion on genetic engineering and the different perspectives that need to be considered in creating one’s opinion.